 - Click on the Submit button at the bottom of the preferred sections list and you will register for that NSO section.

-You will see a message informing you that you have registered for the NSO section you selected.
 If you are unable to register online, please contact the Registration office directly at (815) 455-8588 to finalize your registration.

 What if I can't attend on-campus session?